On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Discussion

 \subsection{Effects of salts on the melting of water ice}

 The presence of salts, widespread on the Martian surface \cite<e.g.,>{Clark1981, Hecht2009, Glavin2013}, in the water ice mixture can reduce the temperature needed to melt.
 For most of our simulations, frost at the surface, or ice buried in the surface (at equilibrium or unstable) typically have a temperature 20-30~K lower than the melting temperature of pure water ice.
 The concentration of salt required to reduce the freezing point to such low temperature is significant, up to 40\% by weight \cite<Figure 7 of>{Mellon2001, Toner2015}.
 These values are significantly higher than the amount of salts measured in the martian regolith.
 For example, the abundance of perchlorates measured at various landing sites is $<$~1~wt.\% \cite<see Table 6 in>{Glavin2013}.
 Cemented surfaces, such as duricrusts, can contain up to a few percent of salt \cite<e.g.,>{Cabrol2006}, and one can reasonably assume that this amount should be much less within ice deposits formed by snowfall.
 At such low abundances, the melting temperature is almost similar to that of pure water ice \cite{Toner2015}.
-Therefore, while localized melting at the salt–ice interface may occur, the formation of substantial brine volumes—and hence their influence on gully activity—appears to be limited or unlikely.
+Therefore, while localized melting at the salt–ice interface may occur, the formation of substantial brine volumes, and hence their influence on gully activity, appears to be limited or unlikely.
 In a few cases, when the temperature of the ice is within 1-2~K the melting temperature of pure ice, salts concentrations might be high enough to depress the melting temperature and allow the formation of larger brines.
 Yet, as these cases are rare, we conclude that the formation of large volume brines through the melting of salty ice is unlikely in the recent past of Mars.
+We acknowledge that a fully self-consistent treatment of the effects of salts on ice sublimation and melting would require explicitly accounting for their impact on thermodynamic properties and mass transfer, including melting temperatures, equilibrium vapor pressures, sublimation fluxes, as well as potential deliquescence \cite<e.g.,>{Chevrier2022} and changes in the effective diffusion coefficient \cite<e.g.,>{Hudson2008} of the porous medium.
+Such complexity is beyond the scope of the present study and is left for future work.
+We also acknowledge that highly concentrated salt solutions could form on Mars through deliquescence \cite<e.g.,>{RiveraValentin2020} or repeated thin-film wetting \cite<e.g.,>{Mohlmann2008}.
+However, the resulting brines are expected to occur only in very small amounts \cite{Chevrier2024} and are very unlikely to generate large debris flows such as gullies.

-\subsection{Melting Ice Through the Solid-State Greenhouse Effect}
+\subsection{Melting ice through the solid-state greenhouse effect}